mrubinsk/horde-dev-vagrant/README.md

     - Horde is reachable on port 8080 of the host running the virtual image.
       This can be changed by changing the network config in the Vagrantfile of the image.
-If you change the git-master-image you also need to change the provided horde-conf.php file as well.
+If you change this setting you may also need to change Horde's config/conf.php file as well to point to the correct IP and/or Port.

-    - For the git images, any change to base configurations may require corresponding changes to various horde config files.
+    - For the Git images, any change to base configurations may require corresponding changes to various horde config files.
 E.g., changing the administive user/password will require corresponding change in imp's backend file for cyrus etc...